NumerosityHQ/NumerosityMirror/README.md

 ## Development - Alpha Stage
 The current codebase is messy, half implemented, and **will** break.
 We strongly advise you to **not** use the application or implement it in your program yet.
 Feel free to tinker with the existing project and contribute though!

+## Branches - Prod
+Please check our the Prod branch for the latest updates.
+The main branch is only for stable pushes.

 ## Codebase
 We are working under a tight timeframe and we hope to build and clean up once we get to the alpha release.